databricks/terraform-provider-databricks/docs/resources/repo.md

 This resource allows you to manage [Databricks Repos](https://docs.databricks.com/repos.html).

--> **Note** To create a Repo from a private repository you need to configure Git token as described in the [documentation](https://docs.databricks.com/repos.html#configure-your-git-integration-with-databricks).  **Right now this is possible only via Databricks UI due lack of corresponding REST API**.
-For the same reason, it also doesn't work for Service Principals.
+-> **Note** To create a Repo from a private repository you need to configure Git token as described in the [documentation](https://docs.databricks.com/repos.html#configure-your-git-integration-with-databricks).
+To set this token you can use [databricks_git_credential](git_credential.md) resource.

 ## Example Usage